 - 25% cooked whole grains.
 Quinoa, barley, millet, buckwheat, sorghum, amaranth, oats, whole wheat gluten free pasta.

 - 12% raw or gently steamed red, orange or white vegetables.
 Carrots, sweet potato, squash, pumpkin, cauliflower, beets, parsnip and more.

 - 12% raw or gently steamed green vegetables.
 Asparagus, broccoli, green beans, kale, peas, spinach, celery, cucumber, cabbage, bok choy, green peppers and more.

 - 1% ground seeds, oils or nut butter.
-Flax, sunflower, pumpkin, hemp, sesame, chia seeds, tahini, peanut butter, almond butter, flax oil, hemp oil, MCT oil, olive oil and more.
+Flax, sunflower, pumpkin, hemp, sesame, chia seeds, tahini, almond butter, flax oil, hemp oil, MCT oil, olive oil and more.
 If you use nut butter make sure there are no added preservatives, sugars, or other sweeteners … like xylitol, which is deadly for dogs.